ARTICLE I. OFFICE

 Section 2.
 Special Meetings: Special meetings of the members of the Association may be called by the President of the Board of Directors and shall be called by the President at the written request of 50 active members.

 Section 3.
-Notice of Special Meetings: Notices stating the place, day, hour and purpose(s) of special meetings, as established by the Board of Directors, shall be announced in the campus student newspaper and employee newsletter, and shall appear in the alumni publication when possible.
-(Amended 1/26/2008)
+Notice of Special Meetings: Notices stating the place, day, hour and purpose(s) of special meetings, as established by the Board of Directors, shall be published as appropriate by the Executive Director.
+(Amended 1/26/2008; 4/29/2016)

 Section 6.
-Right to Vote: Alumni must present current membership cards in order to vote at any regular or special meeting of the general membership.
+Right to Vote: Active Members must have their membership verified in order to vote at any regular or special meeting of the Membership.

 ARTICLE V. BOARD OF DIRECTORS